 “At present, we have a task to use these jets as effectively as possible.
 These jets can carry all kinds of bombs,” the representative said.

 The Russian Aerospace Forces are operating at the behest of the legitimate government of Syrian President Bashar Assad.
 Syria has been mired in a bloody civil war since 2011.

-Posted by GPD on February 7, 2016, With 2562 Reads Filed under Military.
+Posted by GPD on February 7, 2016, With 2564 Reads Filed under Military.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.